karlwang1xx1/covid19/covid19/README.md

 1) create a virtual enviroment venv (python 3.9)
 2) venv\Scripts\activate
 3) pip install -requirements.txt
-4) python create.py to creat models and save models in result_data
+4) python create.py to creat models and save models in result_data (deep learning model in the create_model.ipynb, is not included in this version)
 5) python predict.py to load the saved models to predit survive or die